 Check your school’s website for resources and contact information.
 Your school’s verified social media accounts also may be a good source for the latest information about how to contact your school during this time.
 While many schools have transitioned face-to-face courses to online instruction, most remain open and available to assist their students with questions.

 What will happen to my account if my child is unable to attend classes due to COVID-19?

 Your school sends regular enrollment updates to your student loan servicer.
 Loans that enter a repayment status as a result of COVID-19 will automatically be placed in an administrative forbearance until the end of the COVID relief period.

 What steps should I take if my/my child’s enrollment status is now below half-time as a result of COVID-19?

-I’m currently on an Income-Driven Repayment plan.
-I recently started making a lot less money because of the Coronavirus outbreak and don’t know when my income will return to the same level.
+I’m currently on an Income Driven Repayment (IDR) plan.
+I recently started making a lot less money because of the COVID-19 outbreak and don’t know when my income will return to the same level.
 What can I do?

 You are automatically being placed in an administrative forbearance that allows you to stop making payments from March 13, 2020, through the end of the COVID relief period.

 If you are on an IDR plan and your income has changed significantly, you can update your information and get a new payment amount based on your current income.
 To do so, visit StudentAid.gov/idr, click on “Apply Now,” and then start the application by clicking on the button next to “Recalculate my monthly payment.”
 After the administrative forbearance ends on January 31, 2021, your monthly payments will resume at the new amount.

 If you would like to enroll in an IDR plan for the first time, visit StudentAid.gov/idr, click on “Apply Now,” and then start the application.